someshsingh22/someshsingh22.github.io/_talks/2020-06-28-ieee-cs-research.md

 location: "Online"
 ---

-#### Disclaimer
----
-There is no shortcut / perfect path to get involved in research or to publish a paper.
+*Disclaimer* - There is no shortcut / perfect path to get involved in research or to publish a paper.
 Also, there will be many times when I may advise you to follow a particular pattern, do something, and avoid the other, yet there will be counter-examples everywhere.
 But I would make this talk flavored with my experiences and opinions.
 (Feedback is as welcome !)
 *The extended discussion for this talk will be set up by IEEE.

 ### First steps